midlur/UserModuleAssignment/README.md

 Technical Details for the implementation
 ---------------
+Springboot application has embedded tomcat server running by default on 8080 port.
 For the Data Storage H2 in memory database is used.
 When the spring boot application starts in memory database is created and acc to the spring properties mentioned all the ddl statements will be executed.